 The Dynavap vaporizer comes in four basic configurations or models, and the parts are compatible, interchangeable, and upgradable.

-Dynavap Vapcap M – The entry key to the Dynaverse and the basic beginner model of the Dynavap.
+Dynavap Vapcap M+ – The standard all-metal basic Dyanvap.
 The Dynavap M is a stainless steel device, including a stainless steel tip, stainless condenser, and stainless stem and mouthpiece.
-The tip and condenser are positioned with high-temp silicone o-rings. [ Buy an M ]
+In 2023 the M+ replaced the standard Dynavap M. [ Buy an M ] [ See my Dynavap M+ Review ]

-Dynavap Vong – The Vong is a water bong compatible Dynavap with a titanium mouthpiece and crown and a wooden midsection.
+Dynavap Vong – The Vong is a water-bong-compatible Dynavap with a titanium mouthpiece, crown, and wooden midsection.
 A titanium condenser connects the mouthpiece to the titanium tip.
 The Vong is compatible with 10mm and 14mm female glass joints. [ Buy a Vong ]

 The Omni – The Dynavap Omni is longer than the M and Vong, at 4.25″ / 10.8cm.
 This is the Cadilac of the Dynaverse.
 The Omni is all-titanium and features a special mouthpiece with a twisted vortex condenser and adjustable airport.
 Simply twist the Omni mouthpiece to adjust the airflow from wide open to completely closed. [ Buy the Omni ]